• About

 Franz Kafka Rotating Head statue background

-The statue is build with 42 layers that can rotate in different directions.
+The statue is built with 42 layers that can rotate in different directions.
 The whole head is about 11 metres tall.
 It’s built of polished stainless steel which glistens in the light as it turns.

 The statue (called the Rotating Head of Franz Kafka) was designed by David Cerny in 2014.
 The statue cost a whopping 30 million Czech crowns to build and it was partly funded by an investing company called CPI Property Group and the Quadrio Shopping Centre.